Say you’re an author and you want to engage readers via your books. So you decide on adding images to make your text more captivating.

 Here comparison chart for the top QR Code generators online to help you decide the best QR Code for your requirements.

-In the next guide, we will give you a step-by-step guide on how to create Image QR Code.
+In the next guide, we will give you a step-by-step guide on how to create an Image QR Code.

 Steps to create a QR Code

-Using Scanova QR Code generator for a demo, here is how you can create a QR Code from an image:
+Using Scanova QR Code generator for a demo, here is how you can create a QR Code online from an image:

 1. Go to Scanova and from the dashboard click on Create QR Code